Donetsk People's Republic: Stalemate (2015–2022)

-In January 2021, the DPR and LPR stated in a "doctrine Russian Donbas" that they aimed to seize all of the territories of Donetsk and Luhansk Oblast under control by the Ukrainian government "in the near future."
+In January 2021, the DPR and LPR stated in a "doctrine Russian Donbas" that they aimed to seize all of the territories of Donetsk and Luhansk Oblast under control by the Ukrainian government "in the near future".
 The document did not specifically state the intention of DPR and LPR to be annexed by Russia.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine (since 2022)

-The general mobilization in the Donetsk People's Republic began on 19 February 2022 – 5 days before the start of Russia's full-scale invasion of Ukraine.
-Tens of thousands of local residents were forcibly mobilized for the war.
-According to the Eastern Human Rights Group, as of mid-June, about 140,000 people were forcibly mobilized in the DPR and LPR, of which from 48,000 to 96,000 were sent to the front and the rest to logistics support.
+The general mobilisation in the Donetsk People's Republic began on 19 February 2022; five days before the start of Russia's full-scale invasion of Ukraine.
+Tens of thousands of local residents were forcibly mobilised for the war.
+According to the Eastern Human Rights Group, as of mid-June, about 140,000 people were forcibly mobilised in the DPR and LPR, of which from 48,000 to 96,000 were sent to the front and the rest to logistics support.

 On 21 February 2022, Russia recognised the independence of the DPR and LPR.
 The next day, the Federation Council of Russia authorised the use of military force, and Russian forces openly advanced into the separatist territories.
 Russian president Vladimir Putin declared that the Minsk agreements "no longer existed", and that Ukraine, not Russia, was to blame for their collapse.
 A Russian military attack into Ukrainian government-controlled territory began on the morning of 24 February, when Putin announced a "special military operation" to "demilitarise and denazify" Ukraine.

 In the course of the Russian invasion of Ukraine, around 55% of Donetsk Oblast came under the control of Russia and the DPR by June 2022.
 In the south of Donetsk Oblast, the Russian Armed Forces laid siege to Mariupol for almost three months.
 According to Ukrainian sources, an estimated 22,000 civilians were killed and 20,000 to 50,000 were illegally deported to Russia by June 2022.
 A vehicle convoy of 82 ethnic Greeks was able to leave the city via a humanitarian corridor.